Note: This article was last updated on February 10, 2022, to add new technical details.

 - This will open a window and select the following files:

-- Copy these files to the desktop for a backup (you can restore them later by placing these folder back here again) and then delete (move them to the Trash) them from this folder.
+- Copy these files to the desktop for a backup (you can restore them later by placing these folders back here again) and then delete (move them to the Trash) them from this folder.
 Make sure that they are no longer in the SystemConfiguration folder.

 - Empty the Trash.
 Do not worry.
 Your Mac will recreate all new preference files for wireless networking.